OHIOhackathon2014/Vulture/README.md

-Vulture
+#Vulture
 =======
+We are developing a game using Unreal 4 technology with the Oculus Rift!

-Zack Nagaich
+-  Zack Nagaich
-The Ohio State University
+    + The Ohio State University
-5th Year
+    + 5th Year
-CIS
+    + CIS

-Neil Madsen
+- Neil Madsen
-The Ohio State University
+    + The Ohio State University
-4th Year
+    + 4th Year
-CSE
+    + CSE

-Matt Ritter
+- Matt Ritter
-The Ohio State University
+    + The Ohio State University
-5th Year
+    + 5th Year
-CIS
+    + CIS

-Ron Varghese
+- Ron Varghese
-The Ohio State University
+    + The Ohio State University
-4th Year
+    + 4th Year
-CSE
+    + CSE